 A-League: Central Coast v Newcastle Jets

-Central Coast Mariners host Newcastle Jets in Round 23 of the 2013-14 A-League season at Bluetongue Stadium on Saturday March 15.
+Central Coast Mariners and Newcastle Jets will meet in Round 16 of the 2013-14 A-League season at Bluetongue Stadium on Saturday, January 25 at 9.45pm AEDT.

 Head-to-head: